 As an alternative to just writing it down, the act of stopping and taking a picture has helped me stay accountable for what I’m taking in.
 You may find that tracking your macros, or keeping track of your food some other way works best for you – but this is a fun way to have a visual representation of what you’ve done.

 Here are a couple examples of Daily Food Journals I have made:

 This was on a day I was training hard, and also had more food prepped and available (it was a BATCH PREP week).

 1. Overnight oatmeal with 2 T pecans, 1 T currants and 3 T hemp seeds

-3. Lunch- aka Second breakfast: 2 eggs, egg whites, 1 slice gluten-free toast with butter, steamed bok choy (if I was away from home I would have eaten some of the hard boiled eggs I have ready to go).
+3. Lunch (aka Second breakfast): 2 eggs, 1/3 cup egg whites, 1 slice gluten-free toast with butter, steamed bok choy

 (The little pic is a sample of my food prep)

 This journal’s intake was a lot of leftovers and pre-grocery shopping food, but still a well balanced (though non traditional day – which is just fine):

 1. Overnight oatmeal with hemp seeds, walnuts, raisins and cinnamon